-VWL Risk Reserve available to cover seller-related exposure up to an amount of EUR 47.8m
+VWL Risk Reserve available to cover seller-related exposure up to an amount of EUR 26,097,956.

 The transaction is structured to include a mechanism to protect against counterparty exposure resulting from VWL acting as a Seller and Servicer.
-As long as VWL is the Servicer for VCL 23, the Servicing Agreement grants a right to VWL to commingle funds such as monthly collections or proceeds from the realisation of vehicles with its own funds during each monthly period and to use these funds at its own risk and for its own benefit until the next relevant payment date.
-In the case of a default of VWL, such funds may be lost in the Servicer's insolvency estate, resulting in a (potentially non-recoverable) loss of monthly collections, including prepayments, for Investors.
-To mitigate this risk, VWL will, on the Issue Date, credit additional EUR 47.8m to the Cash Collateral Account (the "VWL Risk Reserve").
-The VWL Risk Reserve will be available to secure the rights and claims of the Issuer against VWL.
+As long as VWL is the Servicer for VCL 24 and the Monthly Remittance Condition is satisfied, the Servicing Agreement grants a right to VWL to commingle funds such as monthly collections or proceeds from the realisation of vehicles with its own funds during each monthly period and to use these funds at its own risk and for its own benefit until the next relevant payment date.
+In the case of a default of VWL, such funds may be lost in the Servicer's insolvency estate, resulting in a (potentially non-recoverable) loss of monthly collections, including prepayments, for investors.